marcygon/TechWave-Backend/README.md

 ## :hammer:Prerequisites

 - Java 8 or higher installed on your system.
-- Gradle 6.0  or higher..
+- Gradle 6.0  or higher.

 ## :white_check_mark:Dependencies
 - Spring Boot 2.5.0